Recovering metric from full ordinal information: Introduction

 This investigation is motivated by the use of such type of information in manifold learning.
 Unweighted $k$-nearest neighbor methods are widely used and fits in the framework where only a partial ordinal information on distances is known.
 For instance, the ISOMAP method introduced in \cite{tenenbaum2000global} aims to learn a non linear manifold from $k$-nearest neighbor weighted graph.
+Such graphs encodes partial information, much less than the full ordinal information we consider in this paper.
 Little is known on what can be inferred from unweighted $k$-nearest neighbor graphs.

-While previous results on $\mathbb{R}^k$ are non constructive, our investigation provides a way to compute a metric given a dataset, for which theoretical guarantees are obtained.
+Our work aims to understand what can be inferred in the \emph{easier} setting of known \emph{full} ordinal information.

-In order to consider the problem for non Euclidean space, we make the following remark for the $\mathbb{R}^k$ case.
-If $f$ is a similarity function then, $E$ and $f(E)/C$ are isometric.
+In order to consider the problem for non Euclidean spaces, we make the following remark for the $\mathbb{R}^k$ case.
+If $f$ is a similarity function with factor $C$ then, $E$ and $f(E)/C$ are isometric.
 Stated differently, $E$ and $f(E)$ can be rescaled to have the same diameter, and then be isometric.
 In particular, their Gromov-Hausdorff distance is zero.

-This remark allows us to state the problem in term of isometry or Gromov-Hausdorff distance between metric spaces.
-Let us formulate formally the problem.
+Since Gromov-Hausdorff distance amounts to the smallest distance among all joint embedding of the two sets in a metric space (see Definition \ref{def:Haus}), this will be our way to treat the problem of ordinal embedding for non Euclidean space.